nickduran/llm-linguistic-alignment/README.md

 - `low_n_cutoff`: Minimum frequency threshold for filtering rare words
 - `save_vocab`: Whether to save vocabulary lists to output directory

+**Note:** When you run FastText analysis for the first time, the package will automatically download the FastText model and embeddings from the official repository.
+This download (approximately 1-2 GB) may take several minutes depending on your internet connection.
+The files are cached for future use.

 ### 3. Lexical and Syntactic Alignment

 Analyzes lexical and syntactic alignment using n-grams: